Talk to a lawyer

 Get in touch

-Will I lose my licence?
+Will I lose my licence for drink driving?

-Can I get a work licence?
+Can I get a work licence so I can keep working?

 Will I get a criminal record?

-What if I refused a breath test?
+What happens if I refused the breath test?

-Do I need a lawyer?
+Do I need a lawyer for a drink driving charge?

 Talk to Fraser Lawyers about your drink driving matter.